akopre/SsampleRepository2/README.md

-# SsampleRepository2
+# SampleRepository2

-Adding the contents fromm master
+Adding the contents from master